 Employees who have attained the age of 70 years will no longer be classified under exceptions.
-The Super Guarantee age limit of 70 will be removed from 1 July 2013 and employers will be required to contribute to complying super funds of eligible mature age employees aged 70 and older.
+The Super Guarantee age limit of 70 was removed from 1 July 2013 and employers are required to contribute to complying super funds of eligible mature age employees aged 70 and older.

-1.2 Superannuation Rates
+3. Superannuation Rates